 I am a professional dancer, singer, and actress in musical theatre.
 (Sarah is currently in the national tour of 42nd Street!)

+How did you first get interested in your art form?
 I took dance lessons from a very young age.
 I have always loved movie musicals and was lucky to see live theatre many times while I was growing up.
 As a dance major in college I saw even more shows and learned about dance in theatre, and realized I had a passion for musical theatre.
 I am lucky that I’m able to successfully apply my dance background to the musical theatre business, and that I enjoy singing and acting equally as much as dancing!

 How do you “Strike on the lyre of the universe, only the notes of happiness, of joy, of peace”?